 I separated the fondant so I could color the bulk of it red.
 I pulled out my red gel food coloring and started working it into the fondant, and then I RAN OUT.

-I thought I was going to have to go all the way to Walmart, but luckily for me the bakery in town, Bodi’s Bakery, had an extra bottle and sold me one.
-Yay!
-Thank you!
+Luckily for me the bakery in town had an extra bottle and sold me one.
+Phew!

 After trimming the fondant (I used the top of my turntable spice rack to place the cake on) to fit snugly around the cake, I then piped on the spider webs.

 I drew out the eyes and cut them from fondant using my drawing.
 Pasted them together with a little water and placed them on top of the cake.
 I used a tiny paintbrush dipped in water, squeezed out the excess and touched up the cake.
 Done!